gatling/gatling/src/docs/content/tutorials/scripting-intro/index.md

 ---
-menutitle: Introduction to scripting
+menutitle: Create a simulation with Java
-title: Introduction to Gatling scripting
+title: Create your first Java-based simulation
 description: "Get started with Gatling: install, write your first load test, and execute it."
 lead: Learn how to get started with Gatling and create a Gatling simulation.
 date: 2023-12-16T18:30:56+02:00